 4. Ford: Print Misfire

-In the year where the misdeeds of Harvey Weinstein and #MeToo dominated the news, Ford ran the worst possible visual for their ad campaign.
+In the year when the misdeeds of Harvey Weinstein and #MeToo dominated the news, Ford ran the worst possible visual for their ad campaign.
 It featured three women who were bound, gagged, and stuffed in the trunk of their new Ford hatchback.

 The ad was pulled, and Ford had to issue a public apology because many people rightly found the ad offensive and felt that it encouraged violence against women.

 5. Sony: "Racist" Print Ad

 This Sony ad ran in 2006.
 It was promoting Sony's white Playstation Portable device.

 Sony decided to promote the new product in a... well, questionable way.
 On the giant ad, a pale woman with white hair is seen grabbing a black woman by the face.
 The white figure looks upset and determined while the black figure looks very submissive.